Roscrea Brooch: Description

 Its depictions of animals are of both the Tara (c.
-710–750 AD) type strap-like (flat) and Killamery Brooch (9th century) tube-like body (rounded) forms, and is thus considered to be a transitional work between these two periods.
+710–750 AD) type and the 9th-century Killamery Brooch, and is thus considered to be a transitional work between these two periods.
 The animals are in places open-jawed, and generally are positioned in rectangular panels and given rounded, ribbon-like bodies.

-Only three of the seven large hemispherical amber bosses (raised circular ornamental studs) are intact; one been lost and three are badly damaged.
+Only three of the seven large hemispherical amber bosses (raised circular ornamental studs) are intact; one is lost and three are badly damaged.
 It originally had twenty-four in-filled D-shaped panels, of which, according to historian Niamh Whitfield: "eleven were D-shaped amber studs alternating with filigree, except at the top of the pinhead, where all four D-shaped panels contained filigree.
 Of these D-shaped amber studs, however, a fragment of just one survives at the edge of the right terminal."